Get our best content

 ~max once a week~

-The current concept of ‘violent crime’ is outdated, racist, and a tool of white supremacy White people commit about as much violent crime as Black people, yet Blacks are disproportionately thrown in jail.
+The current concept of ‘violent crime’ is outdated, racist, and a tool of white supremacy White people commit about as much crime as Black people, but do not face the same consequences.
+The problem lies within the very definition of violence.

 So why are Black Americans being locked up at such alarmingly disproportionate rates?
 The answer lies in the current concept of “violent crime” and its roots in racism and white supremacy.